 Tshidi Likate of South Africa was the 5th player: A young, yet powerfull and outspoken defender of Girl's rights, nominated by the former first female Prime Minister of Denmark and current CEO of Save The Children International Ms Helle Thorning-Schmidt.
 Read about Tshidi here.

 Legendary artist and activist Annie Lennox nominated UNICEF Goodwill Ambassador and Syrian refugee Muzoon Al-Mellehan as the second last player.
 Read her motivation here.

-HRH Crown Princess Mary of Denmark announced the final player.
+HRH Crown Princess Mary of Denmark announced the final player in 2017 in New York.
 Assmaah Helal from Australia.
 Former Chair of the Commonwealth Youth SDP Working Group and Muslim Sportsperson of the Year in Australia, recognized for her work to increase participation in football for girls from migrant communities.